Spoorthy-K-R/AI-powered-document-classifier/README.md

 1.  **Prerequisites:**
     *   Python 3.7+
     *   Tesseract OCR engine.
 You can download it from [https://github.com/tesseract-ocr/tesseract](https://github.com/tesseract-ocr/tesseract).
 Make sure to add the Tesseract executable to your system's PATH.
-    *   Ollama: Install Ollama from [https://ollama.com/](https://ollama.com/) and ensure it is running.

 2.  **Clone the repository (or download the files):**
     ```bash